AfolabiMojibola/Lita-Capstone-Project/README.md

 7. [Insights and Recommendations](#insights-and-recommendation)
 8. [Conclusion](#conclusion)

-### PROJECT 1 - Sales Performance Analysis for Retail Store
+### PROJECT 1 - Sales Performance Analysis for Lita Capstone Retail Store
 ___

 #### Project Overview
 ___
-This project shows the analysis of the sales performance of a retail store.
+This project shows the analysis of the sales performance of Lita Capstone retail store.
 This analysis was carried out by exploring the sales data to uncover key insights such as top-selling products, regional performance, and monthly sales end.

 #### Introduction
 ___
-LITA Capstone Retail Store, a leading retail chain with multiple locations across the region, seeks to optimize its sales performance and improve customer engagement.
+Lita Capstone Retail Store, a leading retail chain with multiple locations across the region, seeks to optimize its sales performance and improve customer engagement.
 With increasing competition in the market, the store's management recognizes the need for data-driven decision-making to stay ahead.

 * Problem Statement